 8. How will the curriculum be developed?

 Teaching materials will include new textbooks and materials as well as resources offered by the California Association of Japanese Language Schools.
-Additional supplemental materials will also be determined by the Head Teacher and the teaching staff.
-The curriculum will continually be assessed to ensure that it meets the needs of the students.
+Additional supplemental materials will also be determined by the teaching staff.
+The curriculum will continually be assessed to ensure that it meets the needs of students.

 9. For students who don't have any Japanese language experience, will there be English instruction?

-Yes, there will be some English instruction in the introductory classes offered to those who are learning Japanese for the first time.
+Yes, some English instruction is used in introductory classes offered to those who are learning Japanese for the first time.
 The teaching staff will determine the appropriate level of English instruction needed to facilitate learning.

 10. Does the school offer cultural events for the students?

 Yes, Mirai Nihongo Gakuin will over several cultural events and experiences throughout the year.
-One of the goals is to increase students' exposure to Japanese activities such as the martial arts, odori, ikebana and taiko to integrate Japanese language instruction with participation in such activities.
-The curriculum is context and project based and will offer an excellent opportunity to integrate the many programs currently offered by the PJCI.
+One goal is to increase students' exposure to Japanese activities such as the martial arts, odori, ikebana and taiko to integrate Japanese language instruction with participation in such activities.
+As muchas possible, the curriculum is context and project based and will offer an excellent opportunity to integrate the many programs currently offered by the PJCI.

 11. Can students earn high school credit?

-As a member of the California Association of Japanese Language Schools, students will be able to take the credit test administered by the association each year.
+As a member of the California Association of Japanese Language Schools, students can take the credit test administered by the association each year.
 High school credits are accepted on a district by district basis.
 One of the goals of Mirai Nihongo Gakuin is for students to be prepared to take the credit test.